ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 * **INFO_A** and **INFO_B**: *array* - an array of datapoints and icons, that will be cyclical displayed in the upper right side of the tile

     ![INFO_A and INFO_B](img/info_a_info_b.png)
-* **ADDITIONAL_CONTROLS**: *array* - an array of datapoints, that define additional control elements that will be displayed inside info-dialog
+* **ADDITIONAL_CONTROLS**: *array* - an array of datapoints, that define additional control elements that will be displayed inside info-dialog.
+You can use variables inside names and captions (use the same syntax as for normal device-names)
 * **ADDITIONAL_INFO**: *array* - an array of datapoints, that will be displayed at the bottom of the info-dialog
 * **URL**: CONSTANT or DATAPOINT *string* - this url will be opened as iframe inside the dialog
 * **HTML**: CONSTANT or DATAPOINT *string* - this markup will be displayed inside the iframe, if no URL-Datapoint is specified